 SES was founded in 1969 by Colonel John Blashford-Snell CBE and colleagues following the successful first navigation of the Ethiopian Blue Nile, in order to initiate a worldwide programme of scientific expeditions for the exploration of remote regions of the earth; focusing on scientific research, conservation, education and community aid projects, particularly in developing countries.
-The Society is one of the longest running exploration organisations in the world, with an unrivalled record of initiating over 150 expeditions since it began, achieving many ‘world firsts’ in exploration, pioneering and testing specialist equipment in the field and developing leadership skills.
+The Society is the longest-running exploration organisation in the world, with an unrivalled record of initiating over 200 expeditions since it began, achieving many ‘world firsts’ in exploration, pioneering and testing specialist equipment in the field and developing leadership skills.

 1994-2012 FIRST re-tracing of trade routes using Reed Boats